 And for a bonus, we’re also saying this is a top thing to do in Osaka in fall: you’ll get to try the seasonal treat of momiji tempura – deep-fried maple leaves!
 Awesome.

-If you’ve only got a little bit of time in Osaka itself, and you’re good at packing your days with a whole lot of sightseeing, then we’d recommend taking a few trips outside the city.
+If you’ve only got a little bit of time, and you’re good at packing your days with a whole lot of goodness, then we’d recommend taking a few trips outside Osaka for some sightseeing.

 21. Treat yourself to a day at Spa World